Hawkeye

 Benefits and prospects

-Hawkeye is a system that improves safety and efficiency in air traffic sustainably.
-In critical situations, it provides pilots with an intelligent, data-based decision-making to help them find the best alternate airport.
+Hawkeye represents a system with the potential to sustainably improve safety and efficiency in air traffic.
+In critical situations, pilots are provided with a data-driven, intelligent decision-support tool to identify the best possible alternate airport.

-In the long term, this technology could be applied to other areas, such as special mission flights, medical air transport, and unmanned aerial vehicles (UAVs).
-Integration into future AI-supported cockpit assistance systems is also possible.
+In the long term, the technology can also be transferred to additional application areas, such as special-mission flights, medical air transport, or ground-based planning tools.
+The integration of future AI-based assistance systems is also conceivable.

-This project contributes to the digital transformation of aviation by demonstrating how intelligent assistance systems can provide targeted support for human decision-making.
+The project advances the digital transformation of aviation and serves as an exemplary case of how intelligent assistance systems can effectively support human decision-making.

 If you have any questions about the project or would like a demonstration of the app, please contact us!